JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-new-project.md

    When you run your application and click the button, the hardcoded time is displayed.

-3. Run the application on the desktop.
+3. Run the application on the desktop (with the **composeApp [jvm]** run configuration).
    It works, but the window is clearly too large for the UI:

    ![New Compose Multiplatform app on desktop](first-compose-project-on-desktop-3.png){width=400}